TM and Menopause

 Practicing the Transcendental Meditation technique during midlife transition helps women dissolve fatigue and emotional stress that may trigger menopausal symptoms.
 At the same time, it enriches our inner life, bringing greater contentment, energy and clarity to help anchor us during this time of change.

-Women in midlife who practice the TM technique report experiencing increased emotional strength, happiness, and self-sufficiency.
-Twice-daily TM practice renews enthusiasn for life while allowing them to enjoy inner peace and enriched personal relationships.
-They “live in the now,” experiencing increased control over their lives rather than feeling that the days and years are simply passing by.
-These benefits can belong to any woman who learns this easy technique.
+Women in midlife who practice the TM technique often notice fewer mood-swings and report experiencing increased emotional strength, happiness, and self-sufficiency.
+Twice-daily TM practice renews enthusiasm for life while allowing them to enjoy inner peace and enriched personal relationships.

-Since stress is a trigger for common menopausal symptoms such as hot flashes and sleep problems, helping the body handle stress better is likely to help.
-The Transcendental Meditation program has been shown to reduce anxiety twice as effectively as other relaxation and meditation techniques and is highly effective at reducing stress, a major contributor to menopausal symptoms.
 Practice of the Transcendental Meditation technique for twenty minutes twice a day has been shown to lower cortisol (a stress hormone), reduce stress, improve sleep and lift mood.
-Curbing excess cortisol production might also support the body’s production of helpful reproductive hormones such as progesterone, according to some researchers.
+According to some researchers, curbing excess cortisol production might also support the body’s production of helpful reproductive hormones such as progesterone.Nancy Lonsdorf